easyworks/checkbox/README.md

     (change)="doStuff($event.value);">
 </checkbox>

-It can also be used as a FormBuilder form element."# checkbox"
+It can also be used as a FormBuilder form element.